Non-Compete & Employment Law

 Moreover, Texas non-compete clauses must be “ancillary or part of an otherwise enforceable agreement or contact” (other than payment to employee, for example, of a salary).
 It is important to note that providing an employee with confidential information may be enough to make a non-compete clause enforceable, noting further that it is widely believed that for a non-compete clause to be enforceable, an employer must provide the employee separate monetary consideration.

 Employers should understand Texas non-compete law to effectively protect their economic interests.
-If you would like us to draft reliable non-compete language for your business contract or explore the enforceability of an existing clause, you should contact former federal prosecutor Lynette Byrd.
+If you would like us to draft reliable non-compete language for your business contract or explore the enforceability of an existing clause, you should contact one of our experienced attorneys.

 Employees should understand the limits of non-compete clauses to prevent their prior employer from unlawfully restricting their ability to earn a living.
-If you would like us to review or negotiate an existing or impending non-compete clause, you should contact former federal prosecutor Lynette Byrd.
+If you would like us to review or negotiate an existing or impending non-compete clause, you should contact us right away.

 Government.
 In addition, our attorneys have substantial experience in dealing with Department of Labor (DOL) and other governmental agencies to resolve matters of regulatory compliance.
 For example, we have handled EEOC, National Labor Relations Board, and Occupational Safety and Health Administration cases in state and federal courts across the country.
-The team against government audits is led by Ms. Lynette Byrd, a former federal prosecutor, and Dr. Nick Oberheiden, managing partner of the firm.
+The team against government audits is led by Dr. Nick Oberheiden, managing partner of the firm.

 Many states, like Texas, are employment-at-will jurisdictions.
 Accordingly, employers have the right to make decisions concerning hiring and termination of employees for any reason (with or without cause) as long as those decisions are not discriminatory or otherwise unlawful.
 Our attorneys have extensive experience defending employers in lawsuits brought by employees incorrectly alleging discriminatory practices or wrongful termination.
 We have also successfully assisted employers in enforcing non-competition, non-solicitation, and other employment-related agreements to protect their businesses.